LEARNING TO SURF AFTER 40

 INCREASED FLEXIBILITY THROUGH SURFING

-Before we move onto the psychological benefits of surfing, we want to talk about flexibility because certain parts of your body will always be stretching and twisting while on the board.
+Before we move onto the psychological benefits of learning to surf at 40, we want to talk about flexibility because certain parts of your body will always be stretching and twisting while on the board.
 Suddenly, muscles and joints you didn’t even know existed will be activated and we mustn’t forget the range of motion your joints will experience as the sheer power of the waves hit the board.
 With all this stretching, it’ll be like a more dramatic form of yoga and you should experience fewer aches and pains in life.

-Something that often goes forgotten with surfing is the work it does with your core; all that effort to stay balanced keeps the core engaged and this is something you’ll certainly feel the morning after your first session.
-Just as we saw in the cardiovascular section, this is something you might not notice but will definitely improve your life.
-Whether you’re lifting boxes, standing after long periods of sitting down, or using the upper torso in any way, you’re going to see a boost after surfing.
+Something that often goes forgotten with learning to surf at 40 is the work it does with your core; all that effort to stay balanced keeps the core engaged and this is something you’ll certainly feel the morning after your first session.
+Just as we saw in the cardiovascular section, this is something you might not notice but will improve your life.
+Whether you’re lifting boxes, standing after long periods of sitting down or using the upper torso in any way, you’re going to see a boost after surfing.

-For those who work in an office and stare at a computer all day, surfing can also help with your posture; you might find yourself slouching less while at the desk.
+For those who work in an office and stare at a computer all day, learning to surf at 40 can also help with your posture; you might find yourself slouching less while at the desk.
 In truth, surfing reflects many of the normal movements we put our bodies through on a daily basis (although it might not seem like it at first).

 For example, after first paddling out to a wave, you’ll need to activate the muscles in the legs and core to jump to your feet.
 In every single lesson, you’ll jump to your feet several times.
-If you can do it on a surfboard in the sea, you can definitely do it getting out of bed or getting off the sofa with ease.
-Over time, the difference in your leg and core strength will be noticeable and this is another great benefit of choosing surfing (they’re starting to add up, right?).
+If you can do it on a surfboard in the sea, you can do it getting out of bed or getting off the sofa with ease.
+Over time, the difference in your leg and core strength will be noticeable and this is another great benefit of learning to surf at 40 (they’re starting to add up, right?).

-Hopefully, we’ve been able to persuade you to book up that first surfing lesson on the physical benefits alone.
-If not, how about we tell you of the brilliant mental benefits of surfing?
+Hopefully, we’ve been able to persuade you to book that first surfing lesson on the physical benefits alone.
+If not, how about we tell you of the brilliant mental benefits of learning to surf at 40?

 COORDINATION AND CONCENTRATION

-Without both coordination and concentration, you won’t be able to stand up on the board for longer than five seconds so these will both be improved over time.
+Without both coordination and concentration, you won’t be able to stand up on the board for longer than five seconds.
+These will both be improved over time.
 Of course, these are two transferable skills so there’s no reason why your coordination and concentration don’t also improve at home, at work, and while playing any other sports.
-For example, you might notice that you’re able to sit at a desk for a longer period of time or be more successful in your local pool league.
+For example, you might notice that you’re able to sit at a desk for a longer period or be more successful in your local pool league.

 DETERMINATION, PERSEVERANCE, AND GRATIFICATION